On periodic stable Auslander-Reiten components containing Heller lattices over the symmetric Kronecker algebra: Preliminaries

 Note that a quiver is determined by the sets $x^{+}$.
 A quiver $Q$ is \textit{locally finite} if $x^{+}\cup x^{-}$ is a finite set for any $x\in Q_0$.
 A \textit{translation quiver} is a triple $(Q,Q_0',\tau)$ of a locally finite quiver $Q$, a subset $Q_0'\subset Q_0$ and an injective map $\tau:Q_0'\to Q_0$ satisfying $x^{-}=(\tau x)^{+}$.
 If $Q_0'=Q_0$ and $\tau$ is bijective, the translation quiver is said to be \textit{stable}.
-Then, we write $(Q,\tau)$ for the stable translation quiver, simply.
+Then, we simply write $(Q,\tau)$ for the stable translation quiver.
 Let $\mathcal{C}$ be a full subquiver of a stable translation quiver $(Q,\tau)$.
-Then, $\mathcal{C}$ is a (connected) \textit{component} if the following three conditions are satisfied. \begin{enumerate}[(i)] \item $\mathcal{C}$ is stable under the quiver automorphism $\tau$. \item $\mathcal{C}$ is a disjoint union of connected components of the underlying undirected graph. \item There is no proper subquiver of $\mathcal{C}$ that satisfies (i) and (ii). \end{enumerate} A quiver homomorphism $f$ from a translation quiver $(Q,Q_0',\tau)$ to a translation quiver $(\Delta,\Delta_0',\tau')$ is a \textit{translation quiver homomorphism} if $f_0\circ \tau=\tau'\circ f_0$ is satisfied on $Q_0'$.
-It is easily seen that $\tau$ induces a translation quiver automorphism when $(Q,Q_0',\tau)$ is stable, and we use the same letter $\tau$.
-In this paper, we denote by $\mathsf{Aut}_{\tau}(Q)$ the set of all translation quiver automorphisms of $(Q,\tau)$.
-Let $Q$ and $\Delta$ be two stable translation quivers.
-A surjective translation quiver homomorphism $f:Q\to \Delta$ is a \textit{covering} if $f|_{x^{+}}$ gives a bijection between $x^{+}$ and $(f(x))^+$.
+Then, $\mathcal{C}$ is a (connected) \textit{component} if the following three conditions are satisfied. \begin{enumerate}[(i)] \item $\mathcal{C}$ is stable under the quiver automorphism $\tau$. \item $\mathcal{C}$ is a disjoint union of connected components of the underlying undirected graph. \item There is no proper subquiver of $\mathcal{C}$ that satisfies (i) and (ii). \end{enumerate}